Modern and Classical Languages and Literatures

 The interdisciplinary approach across the curriculum at Sarah Lawrence College also means that students can take their study of language to conference work for another class; for example, reading primary texts in the original Spanish for a class on Borges and math, studying Russian montage or 20th-century Japanese cinema for a class on film history, or performing German lieder or Italian opera in voice class or Molière in a theatre class.
 The language faculty also offer literature courses in translation, so that students can choose to combine literature study with conference work in the original languages.
 We also sponsor an annual journal of translation, Babel, which invites submissions from across the College.

 Finally, our open curriculum encourages students to plan a semester or an entire year abroad, and a large percentage of our students spend their junior year in non-English-speaking countries.
-In addition to our long-established programs in Florence, Catania, Paris, and Cuba, the College has recently initiated a study-abroad program in Barcelona.
-Starting in 2012, we will offer a number of new programs, including a program in Peru for students of Spanish and an exchange program with Tsuda College in Japan; 2012 will also mark the start of a summer course in German Studies and Dance in Berlin, as well as a summer course in translation in Buenos Aires.
+In addition to our long-established programs in Florence, Catania, Paris, and Cuba, the College has recently initiated study-abroad programs in Barcelona, Peru, and Tokyo.
+There are also two summer programs--German Studies, Art and Architecture, and Dance in Berlin, and Translation Studies in Buenos Aires.
 Our study-abroad programs are usually based on a concept of “full immersion,” including experiences such as study at the local university, homestays, and volunteer work in the country.
 We also send students to many non-Sarah Lawrence College programs all over the world.